 First Nations applicants

-First Nations must submit a Band Council Resolution along with the signed CGA.
+First Nations must submit a band council resolution along with the signed conditional grant agreement.

-Use the FSTP Reporting Form to help fill out your reporting requirements.
+Use the Fire Services Training Program Reporting Form (PDF, 776 KB) to help fill out your reporting requirements.

 You will need to submit information that demonstrates:

-- that the total grant received was used in accordance with the CGA
+- that the total grant received was used in accordance with the conditional grant agreement

 - include all receipts/invoices